Barryxyz/GarageSaleApp/README.md

 # final-project-final-ios-chinyeung

+Barry Chin (bxc2gn) and Christopher Yeung (cy4bv)

-Special Instructions to run mobile application
+Special Instructions to Run Mobile Application

 NOTE: the formal xCode project for our application is within the directory "FinalProjectiOS".
 From the git clone of this project, please cd into that directory in order to run the application.